Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Teen Driving Laws

-Just like the law regarding car insurance requirements and driver licensing there are also laws that are specific to teenagers behind the wheel.
-The laws begin with the Rookie Driver Program which is aimed at all new drivers regardless of age.
+Just like the law regarding car insurance requirements and driver licensing, some laws are specific to teenagers behind the wheel.
+The laws begin with the Rookie Driver Program, which is aimed at all new drivers regardless of age.

 There are three stages to the Rookie Driver Program